steelswords/blog/content/blog/linux-tools-i-cannot-live-without.md

 being able to navigate the web from the keyboard is a life-changing experience.

 ## A terminal multiplexer: tmux
-tmux is a gamechanger.
+tmux is a game changer.
 I was first introduced to it as a way to start programs I started on my Raspberry Pi via SSH and keep them running even after I logged out of SSH (or lost connection when I went somewhere else, as I just had one laptop in those days.
 Ah, college...).